 For a counter stool or bar stool to be functional and comfortable there are two measurements that must be correct.

 - Table or counter surface height to seat height measurement.
+(You get this right by picking the right stool.)

 - Leg gap between the surface apron and the seat height.
+(You get this right by picking the right apron depth.)

 The standard seat to surface distance is 10″ – 12″.
 All industry standard chairs, stools, tables and counters are constructed to hit this range.
 Otherwise most people don’t find it comfortable to sit, to eat or to drink.
 No one wants to sit at a table with the top just under their chin.